SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/docs/policy_enforcement_points.md

 ## exec_in_container

-Determines if a process should be executed in a container.
+Determines if a process should be executed in a container based on its command, arguments, environment variables, and working directory.
 Receives an input object with the following elements:

 ```json